 Politicians, analysts and everyday citizens have lamented for decades the loss of U.S. manufacturing jobs to overseas workers.
 In recent years, however, that pattern has begun to reverse itself.
 Driven by rising fuel costs, quality control concerns and increases in labor wages in China, manufacturing reshoring has slowly emerged, sending tides of production back to North America.

 Reshoring -- also known as inshoring or nearshoring -- has been gaining momentum for a few years now, according to Cindy Jutras, principal of Windham, N.H.-based Mint Jutras.
 "Even as far back as five years ago, I was seeing a move from offshoring to nearshoring," she said.
 Much of this relocation of manufacturing has translated to moves from Asian to Mexican facilities -- which are less expensive labor-wise and transportation-wise -- though this has resulted in the return of some U.S. manufacturing plant jobs, she said.
-"A lot of people are
+"A lot of people are reconsidering outsourcing everything.
+Some of it is patriotic, but some is just good sound economics."

 There's been much coverage by the media of the "made in America concept," Jutras added.
 "There is now more public awareness and demand" for American-made products.
 "Companies need to deal with that to preserve their brand."